andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 	<figcaption class="figure-caption">The gang gets notes</figcaption>
 </figure>

-As Mark teaches us each part I get the hang of them relatively quickly.
+As Mark teaches us each individual part I get the hang of them relatively quickly.
 It's when we start to link 3 or 4 sections together that my head starts to spin.
 I quickly follow the lead of the more seasoned dancers and begin to write it all down in a notebook.

-For example, this is what I write in my notebook for the pass called "Plastic Surgery"
+For example, this is what I jot down for the pass called "Plastic Surgery"

 <div class="text-muted fst-italic mx-3 mb-3">